 How many students on a team?

 Each team will be composed of 4-6 students.
-Students must be either 4th or 5th graders.
+Students must be in either 4th or 5th grade.

 Do the team members need to be from the same school?